Setting Up a Branch Office in Singapore 2024-25

 - An image of the audited monetary reports

 Registration Procedure for Setting up a Branch Office in Singapore

 The registration method is consist of 2 steps: name approval as well as registration of the entity:

-- Name Approval:- The branch office must be named the exact as the primary firm.
+The branch office must be named exact as the primary firm.
 In general, the name will be approved within one hour.
-It is important to note that the name should not be identical to an existing business located in Singapore.
+It is important to note that the name should not be identical to an existing business.

-- Entitle registration:- After all, documents are provided to the file agent, the branch office will get registered at ACRA.
-When the agent files all the required documents in order the registration process may take just 20 minutes.
+You will be required to register the branch office with the ACRA and submit all necessary documents along with it.
+The required documents include the business name, business address, business activities, etc. When the agent files all the required documents in order the registration process may take just 20 minutes.